Skip to content

 This function is available in all scopes.

-The BindableVarMap return value is a subclass of Java’s ConcurrentHashMap<String,Object>, which gives it all of the methods of a ConcurrentHashMap along with all of a Jython dictionary’s methods.
-Plus some additional functionality:
+The BindableVarMap return value is a subclass VarMap, described above, which gives it all of the methods of a ConcurrentHashMap along with all of a Jython dictionary’s methods and the attribute access to the dictionary content.
+It has these further enhancements:

 • Can weakly attach to any InteractionListener via its .bind() method.
 This method is automatically invoked by the expression function when in a context that provides one.

 • Can trigger any InteractionListener that is attached (and has not been garbage collected) via its .refresh() method.
-That is, a script that retrieves one of these BindableVarMap instances can cause corresponding expressions to re-evaluate.
+That is, a script that retrieves one of these BindableVarMap instances can cause expressions that use the same key to re-evaluate.
 Something like this:

 bvm = system.util.globalVarMap("someKey")